The Columbus County Historic Plaque Program

 The spacious two-story brick home facing the Lumber River was built in 1932 for Dr. Lawrence D. Floyd and his bride, Mary Grissett Powell Potts Floyd.
 Wilmington architectural firm Lynch and Foard designed the blueprints for the home.
 The property was given to Mary Floyd by her father, Dr. Absalom Floyd, who practiced medicine in Fair Bluff for many years.
 The property extended from the river to the railroad adjacent to other Powell property.

 The Floyd house was purchased in 1971 and became the home of Chris and Maud Scott and their children.
 After Maud Scott was killed in a car accident, her husband continued to raise the young children in their home.
-Years later, he married Esther Scott, who has continued to live in the home since his death in 2015.
+Years later, he married Esther Scott, who continued to live in the home since his death in 2015.
+Melissa W. McQuade purchased the home from Esther Scott in April 2021, and she currently resides in the historic home.

 Dr. Lawrence D. Floyd Home